Dimensional/steamarchiver_python/README.md

   logging in if its manifest has previously been downloaded.
 Most (non-dedicated server, non-Valve) free apps are not available to anonymous users; you will still need to log into an account to download free games!**
   - A CSV File can be used as the input data set.
 The file needs to start with 4 headers in the following order.
+It is ***highly recommended*** to make the CSV using a text editor, such as Notepad.
+Excel has issues with the Manifest IDs due to them being long numbers.
+Excel's default action is to convert it and cut out some of the digits, breaking the list.
     - ``AppID``
     - ``DepotID``
     - ``ManifestID``
     - ``Branch``
+  - **If you are running the Steam Client** on the same PC when attempting to download your files, it is prefered to include the ``--login-id`` argument, otherwise Steam will disconnect from your client.
+By Default, Login ID is generated based on your PC's private IP Address, so having 2 connections to steam from the same PC will conflict.
+Using this Argument with a random set of numbers will fix this
 - ``depot_validator.py`` verifies every chunk in a depot folder to ensure none of the files are corrupted or bad.
 - ``get_depot_keys.py`` logs into a Steam account and dumps all the depot keys